packagist/private-packagist-docs/troubleshooting.md

 ##### All other packages

-For all other packages Private Packagist does not get notified about new versions and Private Packagist checks for updates at least once every three hours.
-Thus, new versions of these other packages will appear on Private Packagist with a delay of up to 3 hours.
+For all other packages Private Packagist does not get notified about new versions and Private Packagist checks for updates at least once every 12 hours.
+Thus, new versions of these other packages will appear on Private Packagist with a delay of up to 12 hours.

 Other packages include:
 - VCS repositories to which we have been granted access via SSH key